Putin has decided to invade Ukraine: Biden

 The US and its European allies have been warning for weeks that Russia will seek to set up a false justification to act against Ukraine.

-Meanwhile, senior US and European leaders, as well as Ukrainian President Volodymyr Zelensky, met at the Munich Security Conference on Saturday.
+Meanwhile, senior US and European leaders, as well as Ukrainian President Volodymyr Zelensky, met at the Munich Security Conference yesterday.

 Mr Zelensky said that his country would not respond to provocations near its borders.